 The Difference Between Complementary and Analogous Color Schemes

-There is something intrinsically emotional about colors and color schemes, don’t you think?
-The way they speak to us is on a different level than shapes and forms, and it feels almost irrational, were it not for the vast knowledge and science we know today to stand behind it.
+There’s something intrinsically emotional about colors and color schemes, right?
+The way they speak to us is on a different level than shapes and forms, and it feels almost irrational, were it not for the vast knowledge and science of color theory we know today to stand behind it.

-So how do colors entice us, change our feelings, inspire us?
+So, how do colors entice us, change our feelings, and inspire us?
 By working together, really.
-There are two ways that stand out to us the most and we call these relationships Complementary and Analogous.
-A perfectly logical scientific explanation stands behind this and we as designers are typically aware of it, but funnily enough, do not always use it consciously.
+There are two ways that stand out the most, and we call these relationships Complementary and Analogous.
+A perfectly logical scientific explanation, thanks to Isaac Newton, stands behind this, and we as designers are typically aware of it, but funnily enough, do not always use it consciously.

 Remember those wheels of colors you saw in school?
 Like a rainbow, but organized neatly?
 Bring that back to the forefront of your memory, as this is what we will be using to explain color schemes today.
-Here it is below if you need a quick refresher:
+The color wheel is the foundation of color theory and helps us understand different color relationships.

 By the traditional color theory from the 16th century (thanks to Isaac Newton), we divide colors into three distinct groups: primary, secondary, and tertiary.
-Primaries would be your basic red, blue, and yellow that you find in every paint set.
-Secondaries would be the colors you can mix by using two primaries: purple, orange, and green.
-Tertiaries would be all your colors that sit in between a primary and a secondary – you know those purples that look a bit red?
-Or the blue that’s a bit green?
-That’s your tertiaries.
+Primary colors would be your basic red, blue, and yellow that you find in every paint set.
+Secondary colors would be the colors you can mix by using two primaries: purple, orange, and green.
+Tertiary colors would be all your colors that sit in between a primary and a secondary – you know those red-violet, yellow-orange, and blue-green shades?

 Scientifically, we know objects don’t actually contain any color as such – rather, they deflect light, and we see that light in different ways.
 If the object absorbs all light frequencies but red, for example, our brain sees the object as red.
 If it deflects all light, we see it as white.
 If it absorbs all light – you guessed it – we perceive it as pitch black.
 Magic!